openssl-x509 - Certificate display and signing command

 This option can be used in conjunction with the -force_pubkey option to create a certificate even without providing an input certificate or certificate request.

 - -force_pubkey filename

-When a certificate is created set its public key to the key in filename instead of the key contained in the input or given with the -key option.
+When a certificate is created set its public key to the key in filename instead of the key contained in the input or given with the -key (or -signkey) option.

 This option is useful for creating self-issued certificates that are not self-signed, for instance when the key cannot be used for signing, such as DH.
 It can also be used in conjunction with b<-new> and -subj to directly generate a certificate containing any desired public key.

 When transforming a certificate to a new certificate by default all certificate extensions are retained.